InteropIO/finsemble-selenium-example/README.md

 When building from src, the Finsemble manifest is almost always locally-hosted, so you will need to run the following command from your Finsemble application-under-test (e.g. `finsemble-seed`), *prior* to starting the automated testing:
 ```
-$ npm run server
+$ yarn server
 ```

 When launching from an exe, whether or not you need to locally-host depends entirely on how you've configured Finsemble during the build phase.
-Executables may need to be locally-hosted in the same way as running from src, but in most production environments, the exe will be configured to point to some external server.
+Executables may need to be locally-hosted in the same way as running from src, but in most production or staging environments, the you will configure the exe to point to some external server.

 ## Running the automation code
 The file `__main__.py` is the main entry-point for this example repo.
 There are a few lines of code at the very top that